Hiring A Wedding Coordinator

 By attending, I mean enjoying participating, not worrying about when things are happening, or how they’re happening behind the scenes.
 You’re there to socialize, mingle with guests, etc.

-Whereas if you're working the event, you are there early to ensure vendors are there, set up is happening as it's supposed to, it's looking like it's supposed to, things are happening by the time they're supposed to, to have the event happen.
-And then once the event happens, you’re in charge of all the unique wedding entertainment you’ve decided on.
+Whereas if you’re working the event, you are there early to ensure vendors are there, set up is happening as it’s supposed to, it’s looking like it’s supposed to, things are happening by the time they’re supposed to, to have the event happen.
+Then once the event happens, you’re in charge of all the unique wedding entertainment you’ve decided on.

 You are “working the event.”

-You're cueing the wedding magician, the musicians and DJs, you are lining people up for the ceremony or grand entrance, you're guiding guests from one place to another, or answering guests' questions.
+You’re cueing the wedding magician, the musicians, and DJs, you are lining people up for the ceremony or grand entrance, you’re guiding guests from one place to another, or answering guests’ questions.

-I like this question about attending versus working the event because it points out that someone has to be working at the event and also creates this tension between planning and executing, which you are in the middle of.
+I like this question about attending versus working at the event because it points out that someone has to be working at the event and creates this tension between planning and executing, which you are in the middle of.

-You're in the middle of it because you hold all the information as the primary planner.
-You're the one who has the bird's eye view of how the event is supposed to go, how the pieces are supposed to come together, how it's supposed to look, smell, and feel.
+You’re in the middle of it because you hold all the information as the primary planner.
+You’re the one who has the bird’s eye view of how the event is supposed to go, how the pieces are supposed to come together, and how it’s supposed to look, smell, and feel.

-On the day of the event, if you go into it thinking that you're attending, but you don't have someone working, the vendors are going to come to you for information, answers to questions, approval; "Is this okay, is that how it's supposed to look?"; and problem-solving when things go wrong.
+On the day of the event, if you go into it thinking you’re attending, but you don’t have someone working, the vendors are going to come to you for information, answers to questions, approval; “Is this okay, is that how it’s supposed to look?”; and problem-solving when things go wrong.

 You cannot expect to go into an event with all the information, and not share that with anyone and expect the event to magically happen without your guidance, because of those elements of complexity.

-Weddings are too complex to happen on their own without supervision and leadership.
-They're like children.
-You never know what's going to happen.
-So you need some supervision and leadership.
+Weddings are complex to happen on their own without supervision and leadership.
+They’re like children.
+You never know what’s going to happen. you need some supervision and leadership.
 If you are not providing that supervision and leadership working the event and executing it, then who is?
 Is that another guest, and is that fair to that guest to put that responsibility on them?

-Most simply put, if you want to participate and enjoy and attend the event, while also having the event go smoothly and well-executed, then you're going to need some help.
+Most simply put, if you want to participate and enjoy and attend the event, while having the event go smoothly and well-executed, then you’re going to need some help.

 Types of Event Coordinators

-When people think of wedding planning, they probably are thinking of a full-service wedding planner.
-And full service means they planned the entire wedding from start to finish.
-When I worked at a full-service wedding coordinator, we would meet with a client in the beginning, and the client would tell us everything about themselves-- about how they felt about each other, what they wanted from the wedding, about the look and feel, about their history.
+When people think of wedding planning, they probably are thinking of a full-service wedding planner. full service means they planned the entire wedding from start to finish.
+When I worked at a full-service wedding coordinator, we would meet with a client in the beginning, and the client would tell us everything about themselves– about how they felt about each other, what they wanted from the wedding, about the look and feel, about their history.

-They could come in on the day of the event and enjoy and bask in everything that they decided on.
+They could come in on the day of the event and enjoy and bask in everything they decided on.
 What an experience!
 But a full-service coordinator comes with a high price tag for that amount of attention to detail and the entire team working on your wedding for that long.

-So most people opt to go with a month-of coordinator, where the client does most of the planning and then the month of, the wedding coordinator comes in and buttons up everything.
-You've tossed the baton, and they execute the event.
+most people opt to go with a month-of coordinator, where the client does most of the planning then the month of, the wedding coordinator comes in and buttons up everything.
+You’ve tossed the baton, and they execute the event.

-It depends on you and your budget, what packages you can afford, and how many levels of involvement you think you'll need.
-If you feel lost, you might need a little bit more help, but maybe there's a package that spaces these meetings out over a longer period rather than that last month so the planner can help you throughout the process a little bit more.
+It depends on you and your budget, what packages you can afford, and how many levels of involvement you think you’ll need.
+If you feel lost, you might need a little bit more help, but maybe there’s a package that spaces these meetings out over a longer period rather than that last month the planner can help you throughout the process a little bit more.

-Say you have a day-of coordinator, but you're struggling with all your decisions, you're not sure if it's going to work together, and you're struggling that it's not looking like what you wanted it to, you could also hire an event designer to help you with that aspect of it.
-It'll still be pricey, but to get the look and feel you want, it could be worth it for you to have someone help you figure out what things go together to make your message be heard that this is about you and your groom or you and your fiance.
+Say you have a day-of coordinator, but you’re struggling with all your decisions, you’re not sure if it’s going to work together, and you’re struggling It’s not looking like what you wanted it to, you could hire an event designer to help you with that aspect of it.
+It’ll still be pricey, but to get the look and feel you want, it could be worth it for you to have someone help you figure out what things go together to make your message be heard that this is about you and your groom or you and your fiance.

-Beyond the day-of coordinator, or full-service, or month-of, you can also think about your venue contact.
-Sometimes they'll be there to help you plan it. but remember if you're going to ask the venue or your friend or anything like that remember that someone has to be working as I said earlier.
+Beyond the day-of coordinator, full-service, or month-of, you can think about your venue contact.
+Sometimes they’ll be there to help you plan it. but remember if you’re going to ask the venue or your friend or anything like that remember that someone has to be working as I said earlier.
 Someone has to be that person holding all the information giving us supervision and leadership.
-So I would go with a coordinator, but if the venue has someone dedicated to it and the venue includes it in the price of your venue, that's great; maybe you don't need an additional coordinator.
-Talk with them and determine what's right for you, your level of input needed, and your budget.
+I would go with a coordinator, but if the venue has someone dedicated to it and the venue includes it in the price of your venue, that’s great; maybe you don’t need an additional coordinator.
+Talk with them and determine what’s right for you, your level of input needed, and your budget.

 Working with A Wedding Coordinator